mathisme/ThinkfulSLCap/README.md

 For this project I chose the Loan Data dataset on Kaggle, https://www.kaggle.com/itssuru/loan-data

-My interest in this dataset was the opportunity to takle imbalanced data.
+My interest in this dataset was the opportunity to tackle imbalanced data.
 We did not go into detail on how to handle imbalanced data in the bootcamp so I needed to research this on my own.

 # Included in the repository
-* (Capstone.ipynb)[Capstone.ipynb] -- the main notebook
+* Capstone.ipynb -- the main notebook
-* (Capstone2.pptx)[Capstone2.pptx] -- the PowerPoint presentation
+* Capstone2.pptx -- the PowerPoint presentation
 * Notebooks folder -- scratch work

 # Steps included